Gotlandsleden - Bikepacking an island in the sun

 The small ferry to Fårö takes seven minutes and costs nothing for bikes.
 The island is where Ingmar Bergman lived for the last decades of his life, and it wears that association without trying: stone fields, old fishing sheds the colour of dried blood, a horizon that feels closer than it should.

-We rode the gravel loop around Fårö in an afternoon.
 The raukar — limestone sea stacks worn by millennia of Baltic weather — stand in groups along the northern coast like an audience watching something that already happened.

 The south — meadows, mead, and medieval